luckymarmot/ThemeKit/README.md

 - `NSWindow.themeAllWindows()`

 	Theme all windows compliant to `ThemeKit.shared.windowThemePolicy` (and if appearance needs update).

+- `NSWindow.windowTheme`

+	Any window specific theme.
+   This is, usually, `nil`, which means the current global theme will be used.
+   Please note that when using window specific themes, only the associated `NSAppearance` will be automatically set.
+All theme aware assets (`ThemeColor`, `ThemeGradient` and `ThemeImage`) should call methods specifying a view:

+   	- `ThemeColor.color(for view:, selector:)`
+   	- `ThemeGradient.gradient(for view:, selector:)`
+   	- `ThemeImage.image(for view:, selector:)`

+   	Additionaly, please note that system overriden colors (`NSColor.*`) will always use the global theme.

+- `NSWindow.windowEffectiveTheme`

+	Returns the current effective theme (read-only).

+- `NSWindow.windowEffectiveThemeAppearance`

+	Returns the current effective appearance (read-only).

 ## Theme-aware Assets

 [`ThemeColor`](https://paw.cloud/opensource/themekit/docs/Classes/ThemeColor.html), [`ThemeGradient`](https://paw.cloud/opensource/themekit/docs/Classes/ThemeGradient.html) and [`ThemeImage`](https://paw.cloud/opensource/themekit/docs/Classes/ThemeImage.html) provides colors, gradients and images, respectively, that dynamically change with the current theme.

 Additionally, named colors from the `NSColor` class defined on the `ThemeColor` subclass extension will override the system ones, providing theme-aware colors.

 For example, a project defines a `ThemeColor.brandColor` color.
 This will resolve to different colors at runtime, depending on the selected theme: